NYU-DiffusionMRI/SMI/README.md

 ```
 ## Advanced usage options
 The code provides some additional flexibility:
-- Batch processing (multiple datasets with identical protocols)
+- Batch processing (multiple datasets with identical protocols).
-- Variable number of compartments ('IAS', 'EAS', 'FW', 'DOT')
+- Variable number of compartments ('IAS', 'EAS', 'FW', 'DOT').
-- Modify the parameter distributions used for the training data (for the machine learning estimator)
+- Modify the parameter distributions used for the training data (for the machine learning estimator).
-- Rician bias correction (to de-bias the DWI before the spherical harmonics fit)
+- Rician bias correction (to de-bias the DWI before the spherical harmonics fit).
-- Output spherical harmonic decomposition of the ODF for fiber tracking (normalized for MRtrix3)
+- Output spherical harmonic decomposition of the ODF for fiber tracking (normalized for MRtrix3).

 ## Theory: The Standard Model of diffusion in white matter